 In 2008, Montgomery Hall, a newly renovated building, opened its doors to provide students with one state-of-the-art location for all classes and services.
 This facility includes 15 classrooms, laboratory space, lecture hall, nursing lab, distance learning classroom and community room.

-For more information about the COTC Cochocton campus, please call COTC Cochocton campus Admissions at (740) 622-1408.
+For more information about the COTC Coshocton campus, please call the COTC Coshocton campus Gateway (Admissions) at (740) 622-1408.

 Learn more about the Coshocton Campus